dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 There are also other loss functions like Focal Loss(which we define in RetinaNet), SVM Loss(Hinge), KL Divergence, Huber Loss etc.

-*In next post, we will discuss some popular loss functions and where are they used.
+*In next post, we will switch from vision to text, we will understand Bag of Model and Embeddings.
 Stay tuned!*

 # Introduction to Object Detection